lzxindustries/lzxmodular/docs/source/index.rst

-LZX Modular Video Synthesizer
+LZX Modular
 ===================================

-The **LZX Modular Video Synthesizer** is a collection of EuroRack hardware modules designed for *analogue video synthesis* and *image processing*.
+A collection of EuroRack modules for *analog video synthesis* and *image processing*.

 .. toctree::
    standard
    modules
+   testcal
    glossary